 Which gets the best reviews?
 Center Parks UK or Center Parcs Europe

 Center Parcs UK is remarkably consistent when it comes to customer reviews.
-When we checked, all five parks in England were scoring 4/5 on TripAdvisor or 4.5 or 4.6/5 on Google reviews.
+All five parks in England score 4/5 on TripAdvisor or 4.5 or 4.6/5 on Google reviews.
+That works out as about 85% as a percentage.

 Is CenterParcs Europe cheaper than Center Parcs UK?

 Center Parcs Europe and Center Parcs UK are actually separate companies, so they have different approaches to pricing.
-You will rarely see significant discounts at Center Parcs UK (discount codes for Center Parcs UK are rarer than hen’s teeth) whereas Center Parcs Europe frequently have special offers and discounts.
+You will rarely see significant discounts at Center Parcs UK (discount codes for Center Parcs UK are rarer than hen’s teeth).
+However, Center Parcs Europe frequently have special offers, discounts and last minute bargains.

 It’s worth noting that we looked for the cheapest accommodation available.
 We initially started trying to compare different types of accommodation but the whole thing turned into a great big confusing mess…

-Anyway, we started by looking for the cheapest price for a family of four in early August 2021 (without any extras) and found the following prices:
+Anyway, we looked for the cheapest price for a family of four in early August 2025 (without any extras) and found the following prices:

-So, the six cheapest Center Parcs on the list were all in Europe.
-The cheapest European Center Parcs was about £900 cheaper than the cheapest Center Parcs UK (or roughly half).
-The most expensive of all was Woburn, with the park at Disneyland slightly cheaper.
+So, the seven cheapest Center Parcs on the list were all in Europe.
+The cheapest European Center Parcs was about £1000 cheaper than the cheapest Center Parcs UK.
+The most expensive of all was Center Parcs Longleat Forest, with the new resort in Belgium as the most expensive European resort.

 It’s worth noting that we looked for the cheapest accommodation available.
 We initially started trying to compare different types of accommodation but the whole thing turned into a great big confusing mess…